Wife of Pulse gunman said he told her 'this is my target,' statement says

-The wife of Orlando nightclub shooter Omar Mateen told the FBI in the hours after the 2016 massacre that she knew he was plotting "to do something bad" and that he had said two days before, "This is my target," according to a newly revealed court document.
+The wife of Orlando nightclub shooter Omar Mateen told the FBI in the hours after the 2016 massacre that she knew he was plotting "to do something bad" and that he revealed, "This is my target," according to a new court document.

 The 12-page statement that authorities say Noor Salman gave was released late last month as part of the case against her.
 Federal prosecutors initially said during a hearing early last year that Salman had known ahead of time about Mateen's plans and even helped him to scout Pulse, a popular gay nightclub, as the location for his rampage.